thephpleague/url/dev-master/query.md

 # The Query component

-This component is manage throught the `Host` class which implements the following interfaces:
+This component is manage throught the `Query` class which implements the following interfaces:

 - `Countable`
 - `IteratorAggregate`